EOLab-HSRW/jetson-models/docs/usage_guide_posenet.md

 <h1 align = "center">PoseNet Usage Guide with Snap!</h1>

+Pose estimation involves locating keypoints on the human body and connecting them into a skeletal structure.
+It has a variety of applications including gestures, AR/VR, HMI (human/machine interface), and posture/gait correction.

 <p align="center">
   <img src="/docs/images/posenet_demostration.gif" alt="PoseNet demonstration" height="70%" width="70%" />
 </p>

+The PoseNet model from the [Jetson Inference Library](https://github.com/dusty-nv/jetson-inference) accepts an image as input and produces a list of object poses.
+Each pose contains:

+* **Keypoints:** 2D coordinates (x, y) of detected body parts.
+* **Links:** Connections between keypoints that form the skeletal structure.
+* **Poses:** Multiple people can be detected per frame, each with its own set of keypoints and links.

+[posenet](../models/posenet.py) is available from Python and supports a variety of [pre-trained pose estimation networks](#available-pose-estimation-variants-and-average-performance-in-jetson-nano), optimized with TensorRT for real-time performance on Jetson devices.
+The default model is ResNet18-Body, which estimates 18 body keypoints.

 ## Connect to the server